iivvaannxx/isolated/MULTIPLAYER.md

 There's only one "gotcha".
 I don't recall why we did such a thing, but I'm pretty sure it was for a good reason.
 The "synchronization" is not perfect, and it's not constant.
 It happens around every 2 seconds (slow).
 This means that in the time between those 2 seconds, there's a possibility that the clients will be out of sync (different state).

-The players may go out of sync depending on the connection speed and how they interact with the environment and the physics, which even if they are designed to be deterministic, it's not perfect in these cases.
-This is not intended to be a professional game, while we tried to make it as good as possible, we didn't have the time to make it perfect (deadlines...).
+The players may go out of sync depending on the connection speed and how they interact with the environment and the physics, which even if they are designed to be deterministic, they're not perfect in these cases.

+> [!NOTE]
+> This is not intended to be a professional game, while we tried to make it as good as possible, we didn't have the time to make it perfect (deadlines...).
 Hope you enjoy it anyway!

 ## 🎮 Controls